TASIS Dorado Board of Directors

 Ceciliana Stubbe graduated from the School of Architecture at Princeton University and has since served as Design Manager for her family's Real Estate Development Company.
 She has coordinated architectural and interior design elements in projects such as Plantation Village The Ritz Carlton Reserve at Dorado Beach.
 She is the President of the Priscilla and Federico Stubbe Foundation, an organization established in 2006, which owns the TASIS Dorado Campus to promote and foment causes and activities that strengthen the minds, bodies, and souls of children of all of the employees who constitute the Stubbe-González Family enterprises in Dorado and neighboring communities.
 She has served on several Boards of Directors, some of which are the PRISA Group and the Escuela de Artes Plásticas, and other advisory boards.
 Most importantly, Ceciliana is a proud TASIS Dorado Mom of three beautiful children: Ricardo '29, Carlos '31, and Victoria Puig Stubbe '32.

 José A. Menéndez-Cortada graduated from Boston College's Carroll School of Management and obtained a Juris Doctor from the InterAmerican School of Law and a Master of Laws (in Taxation) from The NYU School of Law.
-He has served as Director of First BanCorp since 2004 and was Chairman of the Board from September 2009 to October 2011.
+He served as Director of First BanCorp from April 2004 to May 2021 and was Chairman of the Board from September 2009 to October 2011.
 He was also Lead Independent Director for the bank from February 2006 to September 2009.
 In 1977 Mr. Menéndez-Cortada joined the law firm as partner in Martínez-Álvarez, Menéndez-Cortada & Lefranc-Romero PSC, a full-service firm specializing in Commercial, Real Estate, and Construction Law.
 He served as Director and Vice President of the firm in charge of the corporate and tax department until 2009.
 He was Tax Manager at PricewaterhouseCoopers, LLC until 1976 and has been Counsel to the Board of Directors of Bermúdez, Longo, Díaz-Massó, LLC since 1985.
-He served as Director of the Homebuilders Association of Puerto Rico from 2002 to 2011 and has been a Trustee of The Luis A. Ferré Foundation, Inc. (Ponce Art Museum) since 2002 up to May 2016, serving as chairman of the audit committee of the Foundation since 2009.
-Mr. Menéndez-Cortada was named a Director of TASIS Dorado, Inc. at the School's inception in 2002.
+He served as Director of the Homebuilders Association of Puerto Rico from 2002 to 2011 and has been a Trustee of The Luis A. Ferré Foundation, Inc. (Ponce Art Museum) from 2002 up to May 2016, serving as chairman of the audit committee of the Foundation since 2009.
+Mr. Menéndez-Cortada has proudly served as Counsel to PRISA Group since 1977.
+He was named Honorary Director of TASIS Dorado, Inc. at the School's inception in 2002.
 His grandsons, Alexander '29 and Matías '32 are students at TASIS Dorado.